jhoelzel/jhoelzel.github.io/_posts/2022-01-28-k3s-get-kubeconfig.md

 $ sed -i -e 's/127.0.0.1/${self.ipv4_address}/g' ./kubeconfig.yaml
 ```

-After that your kubeconfig is ready to go. ( Athing to note is that now is the point to change the cluster or context names locally to easier identify them later on)
+After that your kubeconfig is ready to go. ( A thing to note is that now is the point to change the cluster or context names locally to easier identify them later on)
 The easiest way to use it with kubectl is to export the kubeconfigpath:

 ``` console